 Grant awards will be announced in July.
 In the meantime, the Kingston

-Public Library Foundation is preparing to launch their capital campaign
+Public Library Foundation has begun a capital campaign

 |What we are doing November 2016 through January 2017